chassing/linux-sysadmin-interview-questions/README.md

 * Howto force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?
+* What is SSH port forwarding?
+* What is the difference between local and remote port forwarding?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>